oatlog/oatlog/doc/proposal/main.typ

 Answering R1, R2, R3, R4 depends on the performance of the e-graph engine itself.
 We will evaluate this using benchmarks on our personal computers, with the assumption that the results generalize to other hardware.
-The e-graph applications that we aim to use for benchmarking are
+The e-graph applications that we aim to use for benchmarking are:
 - Herbie @herbie, a tool to automatically find floating-point expressions that minimize numerical error given an expression in real numbers
 - `math`, a small computer algebra system from egg's test suite
-- Steensgaard style unification-based points-to analysis Specifically we want to measure performance in terms of created nodes per second.
+- Steensgaard style unification-based points-to analysis

+Specifically we want to measure performance in terms of created nodes per second.

 R5 is evaluated by the results of profiling in the e-graph engine.